 - More timely and informed culling decisions

-- SeekSire uses USDA recognized/ISAG standard parentage markers
+- SeekSire uses a unique combination of Bos taurus, Bos indicus, USDA and ISAG parentage markers

 Collecting sire DNA.
 The common seasonal practice of breeding soundness exams provides a time when producers or their veterinarians can collect a DNA sample from the bull battery.
 DNA sample types include: tail hair follicles; semen straw; semen sample placed on blood drop cards and then dried; or Allflex Tissue Sampling Units.
 (Blood collection on bulls may not be feasible.)

 Setting up sire groups.
 When ordering parentage, DNA tests on calves will be compared to the DNA of sires that producers have submitted.
-Order forms contain an area to fill in that indicates which bulls should be assigned to a sire group.
-This information is used in informatics programs at GeneSeek to determine most probable sires.
+This information is used in informatics programs at Neogen GeneSeek Operations to determine most probable sires.
 Unusual results occur on occasion due to neighboring bulls siring calves in other herds.

 Parentage for breed associations.
 Breed associations have their own policies and processes on testing sire and dam parentage and validating pedigrees of their progeny for registered seedstock.
 Contact the relevant breed association for more information.